EricWay1024/Homological-Algebra-Notes/ha/5-cc.typ

   $
     d_1(P_1) = M_0 = Ker epsilon_0.
   $
   Thus the chain is exact at $P_0$.
-The procedure above can be then iterated for any $n >= 1$ and the resultant chain is infinitely long.
+The procedure above can be then iterated for any $n >= 1$ and the resultant chain can be made arbitrarily long.
   // Set $d_0 = epsilon_0$.
   // Suppose we now have monomorphism $i_(n-1) : M_(n-1) -> P_(n-1)$ and $d_(n-1) : P_(n-1) -> P_(n-2)$
   // By induction, givenlet $epsilon_n: P_n -> M_(n-1)$ be an epimorphism, where $P_n$ is projective, and let $M_n = ker epsilon_n$.
 Thus we have